yanv022/tontineBackend/README.md

 3. Copy the JWT token from the response
 4. Use the token in the Authorization header to access protected endpoints
 5. Test different endpoints with different user roles
+6. Create and manage tontine groups using the tontine endpoints

 ## Common HTTP Status Codes